Independence of Jamaica: Jamaican Maroons

-Many former Spanish slaves used Anglo-Spanish war as a chance to free themselves and fled into the mountainous and forested regions of the colony to join the ranks of surviving Tainos.
+The Anglo-Spanish war afforded the opportunity to escape slavery to people enslaved by Spanish colonizers, and many fled into the mountainous and forested regions of the colony to join the ranks of surviving Tainos.
 As interracial marriage became extremely prevalent, the two racial groups underwent assimilation.
-The escaped slaves and their descendants, known as the Jamaican Maroons, were the source of many disturbances in the colony, raiding plantations and occupying parts of the island's interior.
+The formerly enslaved and their descendants, known as the Jamaican Maroons, were the source of many disturbances in the colony, raiding plantations and occupying parts of the island's interior.
 Imported African slaves would frequently escape to Maroon territory, known as Cockpit Country.
 Over the first seventy-six years of British rule, skirmishes between Maroon warriors and the British colonial militia grew increasingly common, along with rebellions by enslaved Blacks.

 These conflicts culminated in 1728, when the First Maroon War began between the English and Maroons.
 Largely owing to the easily defendable, dense forest of Cockpit Country, the British were unsuccessful in defeating the Maroons.
 Following negotiations, the Maroons were granted semi-autonomy within their five towns, living under a British supervisor and their native leader.

 In 1795, tensions between the Maroons of Cudjoe's Town (Trelawny Town) and the British erupted into the Second Maroon War.
 The conflict ended on a less favorable term for Maroons, with a bloody stalemate reigning over the island for five months.
 Following the killings of plantation owners and their families and the release of slaves by the Maroons, Major-General George Walpole planned to trap the Maroons in Trelawney Town via the use of armed posts and bloodhounds, pushing them to accept peace terms in early January 1796.
 Fearing British victory, the Maroons accepted open discussions in March.
 This delay was used as a pretext to have the large majority of the Trelawney Maroons deported to Nova Scotia.
 They were later moved to Sierra Leone.